sebasmos/sebasmos.github.io/cv.md

 {:.cv-info}

 **Curriculum Vitae**
-October 2024
+April 2025
 <hr />

 ### WORK EXPERIENCE

-- *9/2022 - Present*. **AI Scientist II** at the [National Irish Center for Applied AI](https://people.ucd.ie/sebastian.cajasordonez).
-As a core member of the AI team for [ICOS](https://www.icos-project.eu/), an AI ecosystem for edge devices, I specialize in multi-modal learning, online learning, federated learning, and computer vision.
-My responsibilities include developing AI APIs, utilizing High Performance Computing (HPC), and implementing DevOps practices such as Docker and SLURM/Singularity.
-I actively support both national and EU innovation projects, focusing on data modeling and enhancing machine learning model deployment.
+- *9/2022 - Present*. **Senior - AI Scientist** at the [Ireland's National Center for Applied AI](https://people.ucd.ie/sebastian.cajasordonez).
+As a core member of the AI team for [ICOS](https://www.icos-project.eu/), an AI ecosystem for Edge AI, I specialize in multi-modal learning, online learning, federated learning, and computer vision.
+Developing AI APIs, utilizing High Performance Computing (HPC), and implementing DevOps with Docker, Kubernetes and SLURM/Singularity.
+I support both national and EU innovation projects.

 - *01/2022 - 01/2024*. **Fellow in Computer Science** at Harvard University.
 I developed and assessed Computer Vision and Deep Learning algorithms for imaging-based single-cell methods projects, specifically CyCIF using high-dimensional microscopy images, within Harvard's Visual Computing Group and the Harvard Medical School’s Lab of Systems Pharmacology.
 My work involved instance segmentation algorithms, unsupervised learning, image translation models, and unbiased pixel-level feature extraction for analyzing lateral spillover in segmented images of tissue.
 Supervised by Hanspeter Pfister and Siyu Huang at the *Harvard John A. Paulson School of Engineering and Applied Sciences*.